Descartes

 5. Track your vehicles

 Tracking your delivery vehicles in real time enables live updates and accurate ETA (estimated time of arrival) notifications to be sent to your customers.
-Tracking the route your vehicles are actually travelling also enables you to assess planned routes against actual routes to determine why it wasn’t possible to make that last delivery of the day.
+Tracking the route your vehicles are actually travelling also enables you to assess planned routes against the actual routes taken to determine why it wasn’t possible to make that last delivery of the day.
 Was it because your vehicle took too many “alternative routes” for other deliveries during the day instead of sticking to the recommended routes?

 Read more about vehicle telematics